Authsignal secures millions of passkey transactions out of our hosted Sydney region.

 • Passkey settings are available in the account security section

-• No "Continue with passkey" button on the login page (as of the time of writing)
+• "Continue with passkey" button now prominently displayed on the login page (updated as of late 2024/early 2025)

 Business Accounts: